What Is the Implant Denture Procedure Like?

 - Ball retained: The main difference between ball and bar-retained implants is the mechanism used to attach the denture.
 In this procedure, a ball-shaped attachment is fastened to the implants, which are then secured onto the denture with a socket-like feature.

-Both of these devices restore all the missing teeth in the arch by use of the denture (much smaller than the traditional removable one).
+Both of these devices restore all the missing or damaged teeth in the arch by use of the denture (much smaller than the traditional removable one).
 These dentures are snug and afford great function, they do come in and out of the mouth as desired by the patient.

 All-on-4 is a porcelain bridge that restores all the teeth in the arch in addition to lost bone and gum tissue, just like the implant-supported denture.
 The difference lies in that this device is screwed into the implants and is not removable.
 It becomes part of your natural dentition.

-All-on-4 Dental Implants and Implant Denture Costs
+Costs of All-on-4 Dental Implants and Implant Denture Costs

 At 172 NYC Dental, we are very excited about these prosthetic solutions to the edentulous arch.
 By using these techniques the cost for restoring an edentulous arch is greatly reduced.
 By placing four implants and restoring fourteen teeth, it becomes much more affordable than placing many more implants for each tooth that is missing.
 The cost of All-on-4 dental implants is much lower than the traditional one implant / one tooth concept.
 As experienced cosmetic dentists, we are aware that when one loses all of one’s teeth bone and gum are lost too.
 The distance between the tip of the nose and the chin collapses.
 This collapse causes puppet and frown lines, it allows the mouth to spread across the entire face, in other words, it makes us look old.
 With All-on-4 and implant-supported dentures, this loss of facial volume and contour is easily corrected.
-The distance between the upper and lower jaws (vertical dimension) is restored, leading a more youthful, vibrant look.
+The distance between the upper and lower jaws (vertical dimension) is restored, leading to a more youthful, vibrant look.
 These prostheses do much more than restore teeth, they restore your smile, your face, your dignity, and confidence.

 Learn More About All-on-4 Dental Implants at 172 NYC Dental